ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 Use the `ip a` command to see which interface has an IP address.
-On clervaux cluster, this interface is `enp1s0f0np0`.
+On the clervaux cluster, this interface is `enp1s0f0np0`.
 Let's shutdown this interface:

 ```bash
 root@clervaux-4:~# ifdown enp1s0f0np0
 ```

-Our terminal is hanging !
-This mean we have cut the branch we were sitted on: the node is not reachable via the network.
+Our terminal is hanging!
+This means we have cut the branch we were sitting on: the node is not reachable via the network.
-Let's log in Grid'5000 in another terminal, and try to ping our node:
+Let's log into Grid'5000 in another terminal and try to ping our node:

 <!-- TODO: update ips -->